NativeScript/docs-v7/ui/styling.md

 {% endangular %}
 * [Inline CSS](#inline-css)&mdash;applies directly to a UI view

 If there is CSS declared on different levels - all will be applied.
-The inline CSS will have the highest priority and the allication CSS - the lowest.
+The inline CSS will have the highest priority and the application CSS - the lowest.

 ### Application-Wide CSS